Wisdom Teeth Removal

-For people aged 35 and older, the risks of wisdom tooth extraction are greater than those for younger people.
-Wisdom teeth removal for people over 50 poses higher risks because the bone fuses to the teeth over time.
-Another risk is experiencing numbness in the extraction area, as well as developing pain, bleeding, swelling and persistent sinus opening.
+For people aged 25 and older, the risks of wisdom tooth extraction are greater than those for younger people.
+Wisdom teeth removal for people over 50 present higher risks because the bone fuses to the teeth over time.
+Another risk is experiencing numbness in the extraction area or face due to nerve damage, as well as developing pain, bleeding, swelling, and an unresolved sinus opening.

-What’s more, waiting to remove your wisdom teeth until there is a medical concern increases your risk for all complications.
+Waiting to remove your wisdom teeth until there is a medical concern increases your risk for all complications.
 Other problems associated specifically with not removing impacted wisdom teeth include developing bone destroying tumors or cysts, and gum irritation.
-Therefore, it is strongly recommended by dentists that potentially problematic wisdom teeth be removed by age 18.
+Therefore, it is strongly recommended by dentists that high-risk wisdom teeth be removed by age 18.

 Removing Wisdom Teeth

-Extracting wisdom teeth before they erupt involves a surgical procedure that is far from a simple tooth extraction.
-Although some general dentists may be qualified to remove impacted or un-erupted wisdom teeth, most wisdom tooth extractions of this type require the services of an oral surgeon.
-Many patients prefer to be anesthetized under general anesthesia or heavily sedated, and dentists providing such care must have special skills and training to sedate patients or offer general anesthesia.
+Extracting wisdom teeth before they erupt involves a surgical procedure that is more than a simple tooth extraction.
+Although some general dentists may be qualified to remove impacted or unerupted wisdom teeth, most wisdom tooth extractions of this type require the services of an oral surgeon.
+Many patients prefer to be put to sleep with IV sedation, and dentists providing such care must have special skills and training to sedate patients or offer general anesthesia.

 The Cost of Extracting Wisdom Teeth